GUILLERMOUV/Sortus/README.md

 		//
 		// How Sortus works ?
 		//     It get two parameters.
 The main array to sort and the order array.
-		//     Sortus return an ordered array as request.
+		//     Sortus return a new ordered array.
 		//
 		//     Parameter 1:
 		//     It's an object or array to order.